 Portfolio-level tracking is very helpful as it gives you the ability to separate your trades and stock positions into multiple virtual portfolios for tracking and analysis.

 Suppose you want to investigate if your portfolio of REITs are doing better than the STI ETF – a REIT portfolio with the benchmark set to be the STI will tell you your performance per year, and risk-return characteristics associated with each portfolio.

-The second section shows some useful statistics on your portfolio, including calculating the portfolio beta, expected shortfall and value at risk, which are useful statistics to understand the risk characteristics your portfolio has compared to others.
+The second section shows some useful statistics on your portfolio, including calculating the portfolio beta, expected shortfall, and value at risk, which are useful statistics to understand the risk characteristics your portfolio as compared to others.

 Portfolio beta gives you the correlation of your portfolio with the market portfolio, expected shortfall tells you your tail loss scenario, i.e. if things go bad, how bad will it get?

 At the bottom of the page, you’d find a giant table with customizable columns showing even more useful statistics, from position information (shares held, average price) to dividend information (cost yield, current yield, dividend strength) to P&L information.
 You can even bring in technical indicators like RSI to the table for analysis!

 Such sophisticated reporting details may be useful for multiple reasons.

 In the case of cost yield vs current yield, I can compare the attractiveness of the stock’s current dividend yield to that when I had purchased it.